lpattis1/restaurantsite-revised/README.md

 # restaurant site (revised)
 Revising my restaurant landing page.
-Will add more comments as the project progresses.
+Will add more documentation as the project progresses.